 My first pick is flaxseed oil.
 Not only does it have an incredibly low smoke point, but it also quickly degrades when heated up.
 I want to mention it because flax seeds are quite trendy right now, and some people might assume it would be a healthy oil for an air fryer.

-Last but not least, there is another type of oil that a lot of people assume would be fine to use in their air fryer, that actually isn’t at all.
+Last but not least, there is another type of oil that a lot of people assume would be fine to spray all over their air fryer basket, that actually isn’t at all!!
 This would be the spray on oil mixtures that have become popular over recent years.

 These oils often claim to be healthier and lighter, whilst still offering a non stick quality.
 If I say the name PAM spray, I think you will know what I am talking about.